-Are you interested in switching provider or setting up a new broadband connection?
-Many people are dissuaded from switching ISP because they are worried about the costs they may incur.
+Are you interested in switching providers or setting up a new broadband connection?
+Many people are dissuaded from switching ISPs because they're worried about the costs they may incur.
 Other customers are unsure of the total cost of a package once the set-up, line rental and data have been taken into account.

-This simple guide should help you understand the associated costs of broadband in addition to the regular monthly charges.
-These vary widely between providers, so it is always worth taking a close look at the terms and conditions of a package before signing up.
+This simple guide should help you understand the associated costs of broadband in addition to a breakdown of the regular monthly charges.
+These vary widely between providers, so it's always worth taking a close look at the terms and conditions of a package before signing up.

 Types of broadband

 Click on the links below to compare the UK's bestselling packages:

 - ADSL broadband - broadband connection provided through a BT line

 - Cable broadband - broadband connection provided with fibre-optics

 - Mobile broadband - internet connection is via a USB dongle or a MiFi